Norman Prince: Biography

 In January 1915, Prince, who spoke fluent French, sailed to France, and finally persuaded the French to allow the founding of the American Escadrille (squadron) in April 1916.

 Captain Georges Thenault, the Escadrille's commander, credits Prince for conceiving the idea of bringing together his countrymen with some of those of the French Foreign Legion in a squadron of flyers to be initially known as the Escadrille Américaine.
 He formed the squadron with William Thaw II, Elliot C. Cowdin, Frazier Curtis, Victor Chapman, and Greeley S. Curtis Jr. Elliott C. Cowdin, in an article which he published in the Harvard Alumni Bulletin (March 7, 1918) gave the full credit for the formation of this flying corps and for its incorporation in the French flying service to the energy and persistence of Norman Prince.

 As an aviator, serving as a sergeant in the French air service, Prince was involved in 122 aerial combat engagements in which he was officially credited with five victories.
 He was also thought to have brought down four additional hostile planes which were not confirmed.
 Note - Sources vary as to how many aerial victories Prince had.
 Estimates range from zero to five.

+Norman Prince at a Pau Hunt meet.

 Prince was awarded the French Legion of Honor, Médaille Militaire and Croix de Guerre.

 On October 12, 1916, Prince flew as an escort for a bombing raid on the Mauser rifle works at Oberndorf, Germany during which he shot down an enemy plane.
 Returning to base, his landing wheels hit telegraph cables near his air base and his plane flipped over and crashed.

 Prince was severely injured and died on October 15, 1916.
 On his deathbed he was promoted to sous lieutenant and awarded the Legion of Honor.
 His body was returned to the United States and buried in an elaborate tomb at the National Cathedral in Washington, D.C.